0exp/redis_queued_locks/README.md

 #### #queue_info

+Returns an information about the required lock queue by the lock name.
+The result represnts the ordered lock request queue that is ordered by score (Redis sets) and shows lock acquirers and their position in queue.
+Async nature with redis communcation can lead the situation when the queue becomes empty during the queue data extraction.
+So sometimes you can receive the lock queue info with empty queue value.

+TL;DR (Summary):
 - get the lock queue information;
 - queue represents the ordered set of lock key reqests:
   - set is ordered by score in ASC manner (inside the Redis Set);